TheCowboyAI/w3/memory-bank/progress.md

 This approach provides consistent access to backend resources while enabling AI-driven operations and integrating efficiently with third-party tools.

+We've defined the core services that will constitute a base CIM installation:

+1. **AI**: AI Chat Interface for system-wide interaction with multiple tuned models
+2. **NATS**: Messaging backbone, event store, and object store
+3. **Git**: Version control for configurations, source code, and issue tracking
+4. **Mail**: Email system for communication and notifications
+5. **Search**: Centralized search capabilities via SearXNG
+6. **Docs**: Document management using PaperlessNG
+7. **Web**: Web portal for unified system access
+8. **WF**: Workflow automation via n8n
+9. **Vault**: Secret management via Vaultwarden
+10. **Notes**: Knowledge management with Obsidian or Trilium Next
+11. **Feeds**: RSS feed integration for content processing
+12. **DB**: Database services with Neo4j and PostgreSQL

+Each service will be deployed as a containerized component, communicating via NATS and exposing MCP interfaces for AI interaction.
+Together, they form a complete information management ecosystem that can be composed to address specific vertical market needs.

 For full details, see memory-bank/system_design.md, memory-bank/domainPatterns.md, and memory-bank/techContext.md, as well as the design decision documentation in docs/notes/.

 ## Known Issues and Challenges